chankrrn/WRO-FE-YBR/elec/elec_README.md

 ## 14.4 Most Important Electrical Decision

-One of the most important electrical decisions was:

-> To use a separated power-distribution architecture rather than treating all loads as one shared low-voltage system.
+One of the most important electrical decisions was to use a separated power-distribution architecture rather than treating all loads as one shared low-voltage system.

-This was because the Raspberry Pi requires a stable power supply, while the motor and servo can create rapidly changing electrical loads.
+The Raspberry Pi requires a stable power supply, while the motor and servo can create rapidly changing electrical loads.
 Therefore, the final architecture uses separate conversion paths for the computing and actuator systems while maintaining a shared ground reference.

 ---